Võidupüha

-Võidupüha or Victory Day in English or the Victory Day in the Battle of Võnnu in Estonian is a public holiday in Estonia which occurs on June 23.
+Võidupüha (or Victory Day in English or the Victory Day in the Battle of Võnnu in Estonian) is a public holiday in Estonia which occurs on June 23.
 The holiday has been celebrated since 1934 and marks the victory of Estonia and neighboring Latvia in the Battle of Cēsis against the Baltische Landeswehr on June 23, 1919.

 History

-The battle was part of the 1918–1920 Estonian Liberation War of Independence, in which the new Estonian government fought the Soviet Union's Red Army and the Baltische Landeswehr, which consisted of Baltic German nobility from Courland and the Governorate of Livonia who served the German Empire and aimed to establish the United Baltic Duchy.
-After the fighting began On 19 June, the combined force of the 3rd Division, the Kuperjanov Infantry Partisian Battalion and the Latvian Northern Brigade held out for reinforcements arriving on 21 June despite the fact that they did not have the advantage when it came to weaponry (German troops had 5,500–6,300 infantry, 500–600 cavalry as well as a high number of cannons and mortars).
+The battle was part of the 1918–1920 Estonian War of Independence, in which the new Estonian government fought the Soviet Union's Red Army and the Baltische Landeswehr, which consisted of Baltic German nobility from Courland and the Governorate of Livonia who served the German Empire and aimed to establish the United Baltic Duchy.
+After the fighting began on 19 June, the combined force of the 3rd Division (the Kuperjanov Infantry Partisan Battalion and the Latvian Northern Brigade) held out for reinforcements arriving on 21 June despite the fact that they did not have the advantage when it came to weaponry (German troops had 5,500–6,300 infantry, 500–600 cavalry as well as a high number of cannons and mortars).
 On 23 June, after pushing back the last of the German attacks, the combined contingent staged a large counter-attack which resulted in the recapture of Cēsis (Võnnu in Estonian).
 After this event, Major General Ernst Põdder ordered his command of the day, "the victories won over our stagnant and surrendered enemy, in cities and in the countryside, flags and armed units in the local garrisons were set up."
-On 16 February 1934, the Riigikogu decided to turn the 23 of June into a national holiday.
+On 16 February 1934, the Riigikogu decided to turn the 23rd of June into a national holiday.
 The holiday was banned by the new Soviet authorities in Estonia after the USSR re-established Soviet rule over Estonia in 1944.
 It was also banned by the previous German occupation of Estonia during World War II.
 It became legal to celebrate Võidupüha again after Estonia regained its independence.
-The first celebrations of the holiday took place in 1992, in the Kadriorg Palace yard.
+The first celebrations of the holiday took place in 1992, in the yard of Kadriorg Palace.